Quantum decoherence and relaxation in long-baseline neutrino data: Phenomenological model and scenarios

-Comparing the decoherence and relaxation probabilities to the standard oscillation probability, shown in Figure~\ref{effect.of.gamma_0}, we can observe that, for a certain value of $\gamma_0$, the effect on the survival probability in MINOS for $n = +2$ is stronger than for $n = -2$.
-On the other hand, for the survival probability in T2K, the $n = +2$ curve is very close to the standard oscillation curve, for energies below 1.5~GeV (relevant for T2K disappearance analysis), and no significant effect is noted.
-Finally, for energies below 1~GeV, which is the energy range for the T2K $\nu_e$ appearance analysis, the effect for $n = -2$ is stronger than the effect for the other values of $n$.
-We also note that the muon to electron neutrino conversion probabilities, under decoherence and relaxation, are always higher than the probability for the standard oscillation case.
+Comparing the decoherence and relaxation probabilities to the standard oscillation probability, shown in Figure~\ref{effect.of.gamma_0}, we observe that, for a certain value of $\gamma_0$, the effect on muon neutrino survival probability in MINOS for $n=+2$ is stronger than for $n=-2$.
+On the other hand, the $n=+2$ for muon neutrino survival probability in T2K is very close to the standard oscillation curve for energies below 1.5~GeV (relevant for T2K disappearance analysis), and no significant effect is noted.
+For the muon to electron neutrino conversion probability, shown in the right panel of Figure~\ref{effect.of.gamma_0}, we see that the probabilities including decoherence and relaxation are always higher than the standard oscillation case.
+But for energies below 1~GeV, which is the relevant energy range for the T2K $\nu_e$ appearance analysis, the effect for $n=-2$ is stronger than the effect of other values of $n$.

-We then observe two clear domains: below and above 1 GeV, where depending on the energy range of the experiment we can better constrain negative or positive values of $n$.
-This complementary behavior between MINOS and T2K makes their combination interesting to impose constraints on $\gamma_0$ for both energy dependencies.
-Summarizing, MINOS (T2K) would imply a more stringent constraint on $\gamma_0$ for $n = +2$ ($n = -2$) than for the other considered values of $n$.
+We then observe two clear domains: below and above 1 GeV, where depending on the energy range of the experiment we can better constrain positive or negative values of $n$.
+Since the energy range of MINOS is totally above 1~GeV, we expect a stronger constraint on $\gamma_0$ for $n = +2$ than for $n = -2$.
+For T2K, the energy spectrum is both below and above 1~GeV, therefore we expect similar constraints on $\gamma_0$ for the considered values of $n$.
+But since MINOS energies are higher than T2K energies, the $n =+2$ constraint from MINOS is expected to be more stringent than the one from T2K.
+This complementary behavior between MINOS and T2K makes their combination interesting to impose constraints on $\gamma_0$ for both negative and positive values of $n$.
+Summarizing, MINOS (T2K) would imply a more stringent constraint on $\gamma_0$ for $n=+2$ ($n=-2$) than for the other considered values.